Biased elementary doctrines and quotient completions: Biased elementary doctrines

+One might find it surprising that in \textbf{BPD} we have considered functors that do not preserve weak finite products.
+As we will see in the next sections, the adoption of this notion of 1-arrow is motivated by the fact that several morphisms of our interest between biased primary doctrines do not preserve weak finite products.

+\begin{obs} \normalfont In \cite{maietti2013quotient}, the authors observe that the 2-category \textbf{PD} of primary doctrines is equivalent to a suitable 2-category of Grothendieck fibrations.
+Namely, the faithful fibrations $p:\mathcal{E}\to \CC$ between categories with finite products such that $p$ preserves them (see also \cite{jacobs1999categorical}).
+Similarly, we obtain a correspondence between biased primary doctrines and faithful fibrations $p:\mathcal{E}\to \CC$ between categories with weak finite products such that $p$ preserves them.
+This correspondence extends to an equivalence between \textbf{BPD} and a suitable 2-category of the above faithful fibrations. \end{obs}

 Contrary to the definition of biased primary doctrine, the conditions in Proposition \ref{prop:equiv-elementarydoctrine}, which characterize the elementary structure, are interdependent and the (strict) products in the base category $\CC$ play a key role in it.
 Since two weak products of the same objects are not necessarily isomorphic, we have to devise a way so that fibered equalities, which shall now become \textit{biased fibered equalities}, interact appropriately.
-As we expect, an elementary doctrine shall satisfy also the following Definition \ref{dfn:weakelementarydoctrine}, but we will discuss in detail the relationship in this section. \begin{dfn} \normalfont Let $\CC$ be a category with weak finite products.
-A \textit{biased elementary doctrine} is a biased primary doctrine $\Pdoc$ such that, for every object $X\in\CC$ and for every weak product $\weakbinprodg{p}{X}{W}{X}$ there exists an element $\bfeq{X}{p}\in \mathsf{P}(W)$ satisfying: \begin{enumerate} \item For every commutative diagram $ $ we have $\top_X\le \mathsf{P}_d\bfeq{X}{p}$. \item $\mathsf{P}(X)= {\mathpzc{Des}}({\bfeq{X}{p}})$, i.e. for every $\alpha\in\PP(X)$
+As we expect, an elementary doctrine shall satisfy also the following Definition \ref{dfn:weakelementarydoctrine} of \textit{biased elementary doctrine}, but we will discuss in detail the relationship between the two notions in this section.